mumtaz321/Manage_Employee/README.md

 Confirm Deletion: If confirmed, the selected employees will be deleted in one batch.
 This can be done via a POST request to the server, which processes the deletion of all selected employee records.
 Final Confirmation: Once the deletion is successful, a success message will appear, and the page will reload to reflect the changes.
 Implementation Details
+The Employee Management system is developed using the Code First approach in .NET Core MVC, SQL Server, and Entity Framework, allowing seamless creation, management, and maintenance of employee records through a structured and efficient database schema defined in code
 Add/ Edit: Handled by HTTP POST requests in the controller, where the employee data is passed and saved/updated in the database.
 Delete: Performed through a button click, triggering a confirmation popup , and if confirmed, a DELETE request is made to the backend to remove the employee.
 Multi-Delete: Similar to the single delete, but multiple employees can be selected using checkboxes.
 After selecting, the deletion happens via a POST request with an array of employee IDs.